 Scheduler

 The Cron Scheduler is a web component designed to simplify the creation and management of scheduled tasks.
-It provides a user-friendly interface for selecting a recurrence pattern
+It provides a user-friendly interface for selecting a recurrence pattern (hourly, daily, weekly, monthly, yearly), with input options that adapt based on the selected type such as frequency, specific days, or time of execution.

 Once configured, the component: